G-Pereira/greenmobi-bms/README.md

 ## Contributions

 Since the design is at a schematic phase, it would be helpful if you can review the board's schematic to look for misconnections and erros using any of the given ICs.
 However, any other kind of productive feedback and work is welcome.
 Be sure to read the [design approach](#desing-approach) so your contributions match the goals of the project.

+### Schematic PDF

+To get the latest PDF version of the shematic go to GitHub Actions and download the artifacts of the latest workflow run.

 ## Credits